 This post may contain affiliate links.
 At no cost to you, purchases made through these links may result in a small commission for The Migrant Yogi, keeping the website up and running – thank you!

 Heading to the capital of Catalonia?
-If you want some great photos while in the city, here’s a thorough list of some of the most beautiful places in Barcelona.
+If you want some great photos while in the city, here’s a thorough list of some of the most beautiful places in Barcelona, one of Europe’s most beautiful cities to visit.
 The best way to see most of these sites is by opting for a Barcelona Hop-On Hop-Off bus tour – you’ll hit most of the major sites without becoming drenched in sweat in the strong Catalonian sun.
 Heading there for a few days and need ideas as to what to see?
 Here is a three day Barcelona travel guide.
 If you have enough time or are just sick of all the crowds, escape the city for a bit with these epic day trips from Barcelona.
 Enjoy!

 beautiful places in barcelona

 - 3. del born

 - 8. la boqueria

 - 11. plaça d’isidre nonell

 - 14. pont del bisbe